Activity 1 - Different types of food provide different amounts of energy.

 Show the children the Energy cards.
 Draw children’s attention to where the card states the energy provided by 100g of the food shown.
 It might be useful to demonstrate weighing out 100g for some of the food shown on the cards so the children can appreciate what 100g of different food looks like, e.g. lettuce, bread, spread.

 Handout the Energy cards and task the children to line up from highest to lowest by amount of energy.
+Make sure everyone is looking at the energy in kilojoules.
 Question the children to see what they notice:

 Summarise that fruit and vegetables are usually lower in energy and food such as oils and spreads are usually higher in energy.